Brugman/gist-list/README.md

 Gist List let's you store your Gist metadata locally, and fuzzy search the file names in a DataTable UI.

-You can host this on a private location to let people browse your secret Gists, without giving them your account.
+You could also host this on a private location to let people browse your secret Gists, without giving them access to your account.

 ![screenshot](https://raw.githubusercontent.com/Brugman/gist-list/develop/screenshot.png)